wnfs-wg/spec/spec/private-wnfs.md

 Being a versioned file system, private nodes also have read control in the temporal dimension as well as in the [file read hierarchy](#317-read-hierarchy).
 An agent MAY have access to one or more revisions of a node, and the associated children in that temporal window.

-Given the root content key, you can decrypt the root directory that contains the content keys of all subdirectories, which allow you to decrypt the subdirectories.
+Given the root snapshot key, you can decrypt the root directory that contains the snapshot keys of all subdirectories, which allow you to decrypt the subdirectories.
-It's possible to share the content key of a subdirectory which allows you to decrypt everything below that directory, but not siblings or anything above.
+It's possible to share the snapshot key of a subdirectory which allows you to decrypt everything below that directory, but not siblings or anything above.

 ![](./diagrams/temporal_hierarchy.svg)

 In the above diagram, newer revisions of nodes progress left-to-right.
 The file hierarchy still runs top-to-bottom: subdirectories are below the directory that contains them.
 Given any of these boxes, follow the lines to see what data you can decrypt or derive.

-Special attention should be paid to the relationship of the skip ratchet to content keys.
+Special attention should be paid to the relationship of the skip ratchet to snapshot keys.
 There is a parallel structure between the skip ratchets and the content hierarchy.
-The primary difference is that access to _only_ a content key does not grant access to other revisions, where having access to a skip ratchet includes the next revisions and the ability to derive the content key.
+The primary difference is that access to _only_ a snapshot key does not grant access to other revisions, where having access to a skip ratchet includes the next revisions and the ability to derive the snapshot key.

-### 3.1.7.2 Revision Key Structure
+### 3.1.7.2 Temporal Key Structure

 A viewing agent may be able to view more than a single revision of a node.
 This information must be kept somewhere that some agents would be able to discover as they walk through a file system, but stay hidden from others.
-This is achieved per node with a "revision key".
+This is achieved per node with a [Temporal Key](#3161-temporal-key).
 Every revision of a node MUST have a unique skip ratchet, bare namefilter, and i-number.

 The skip ratchet is the single source of truth for generating the decryption key.
 Knowledge of this one internal skip ratchet state is sufficient to grant access to all of the relevant state in the diagram:
-* Generate the content key for the current node
+* Generate the snapshot key for the current node
 * Generate decryption pointers for future versions of this node
 * Access to decryption pointers to all child nodes
 * Access to the skip ratchets for all child nodes